History

 History of the Boght Community Fire Company and the Community

 In 1609, Henry Hudson, looking for a passage to India, sailed his ship, the Halfmoon, up the river which now bears his name.
 His reports of what he saw and description of the beautiful region interested the Dutch government and by 1623 they established a trading post at Fort Orange which later became Albany.
-In those days this was all wilderness, game in the forest, fish M the streams, and Indians, mostly friendly.
+In those days this was all wilderness, game in the forest, fish in the streams, and Indians, mostly friendly.
 This was the land of the five nations; the Senecas, Oneidas, Onondagas, Cayugas and Mohawks who occupied the Hudson and Mohawk River regions.

 The British acquired all Dutch possessions in North America in 1664, claiming prior discovery but offered patroonships to several wealthy Dutch families providing they would bring colonists to occupy the the land.
 Kiliaen Van Rensselaer became the Lord of the Manor by obtaining 24 miles on each side of the Hudson River flats, including Fort Orange, an area of approximately 1000 square miles.